moraitis-alexandros/Athens-Airbnb-Data-Warehouse/README.md

 ## Project Overview:
 1. **Data Acquisition:**
    Obtained raw Airbnb data from [http://insideairbnb.com/] website.
-We focused only in the city of Athens and we downloaded three files in csv that included reservations from 27-03-23 until 23-03-24 as  above:
+We focused only in the city of Athens and we downloaded three files in csv that included reservations from 27-03-23 until 23-03-24 as below:

     **Calendar data** file that stores daily reservations on airbnb platform (4.154.445 records)